Why you should travel to Newfoundland once in your lifetime

 Seafood and Fish: Fresh on the Plate

 The culinary world of Newfoundland goes far beyond traditional lobster meals.
 Here, the flavors of the Atlantic unfold in incomparable diversity.
-Imagine sitting at a rustic wooden table in a small fishing village, and in front of you is a bowl of steaming fish soup made from freshly caught cod and seasoned with seaweed, giving the soup a unique maritime touch.
+Imagine sitting at a rustic wooden table in a small Fishing village, and in front of you is a bowl of steaming fish soup made from freshly caught cod and seasoned with seaweed, giving the soup a unique maritime touch.
 This dish, often referred to as "Fish Chowder," is a hidden gem you must try.

 Another culinary experience that will captivate you is the exotic dishes with snow crab.
 The tender, sweet meat of the crabs is often served in fine butter sauces or as part of a fresh salad.
 Particularly impressive is the preparation in traditional "Crab Boils," where the crabs are cooked together with vegetables and herbs in large copper kettles.
 These communal meals are not only a culinary delight but also a social event that Newfoundlanders love to share with guests from around the world.